Raigyo/next-js-stream-me/README.md

 In order to design a relational database, we need to understand the connections between our models.
 Let's define an **Entity** Relationship Diagram, or ERD for our models:

 ![entity](_readme-img/model-entities.png)

+A **document schema** is a JSON object that allows you to define the shape and content of documents and embedded documents in a collection.
+You can use a schema to require a specific set of fields, configure the content of a field, or to validate changes to a document based on its beginning and ending states.

+**Models** are fancy constructors compiled from Schema definitions.
+An instance of a model is called a **document**.
+Models are responsible for creating and reading documents from the underlying MongoDB database.

 **Method Decorator**: A Decorator is a special kind of declaration that can be attached to a class declaration, method, accessor, property, or parameter.
 Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated class.